South

 Ajmer

-located in the central part of Rajasthan, India.
+is located in the central part of Rajasthan, India.
 The Ajmer

 town is well known for the Dargah